-Texas Lutheran University invites applications for a full-time, tenure-track position in Political Science, in the Department of Political Science, Sociology, and Geography.
-Appointment is to begin August 2023.
-The anticipated rank for this position is Assistant Professor.
+Seton Hill University invites applications for a full-time, tenure track position in Political Science, housed in the School of Humanities and linked to programs in Political Science, Global Studies, and Pre-Law/Legal Studies.
+Appointment is to begin in August 2023.

 Requirements for the position include:

-- Ph.D. in Political Science, Politics, or Government (ABDs with appropriate assurances of completion date may be considered)
+- Ph.D. in Political Science, Politics, Government, or Pre-Law/Legal Studies at time of appointment

 - Evidence of effective teaching and commitment to continued professional development

-- Ability to work collegially with other faculty members and staff in the department and across campus
+- Ability to work collegially with other faculty members and staff in the School of Humanities and across the University